celo-org/celo-camp/README.md

-# Celo Camp

-Welcome to Celo Camp.
+# Welcome to Celo Camp 👋

 Whether you are an existing web3 developer or completely new to Celo, we hope this short guide will help you decide what developer tools to use during Celo Camp.